The Early Pocket Watch

-One of the earliest mentions of the pocket watch dates back to 1462- in a letter written by an Italian clock-maker mentioning that his pocket watch was superior to that of the Duke of Modena.
+Pocket watch history spans from the 1500s through to modern society.
+One of the earliest mentions of the antique pocket watch dates back to 1462- in a letter written by an Italian clock-maker mentioning that his pocket watch was superior to that of the Duke of Modena.

-If you were to look at the image (left) you’ll see that it doesn’t really resemble a pocket watch, however this is a very early design.
-It is in fact the oldest clock watch from a Museum in Nuremberg, crafted by Peter Henlein.
-It dates back to 1510.
-The simple age of the piece is enough to amaze, however there has been some doubt about its authenticity.
-This type of watch types is also known as a ‘Nuremberg egg’ due to its shape and height.
-There were three types of these clock watches made: high cylindrical drum watches used on tables or carried in purses, flat cylindrical watches, and spherical drum watches which were worn on chain around the neck (popular from 1580s).
+This image doesn’t represent what is now thought of as a pocket watch, but it is a very early design of one.
+It is the oldest clock watch that was crafted by Peter Henlein, dating back to 1510.
+This type of watch type is also known as a ‘Nuremberg egg’ due to its shape and height.
+Doubt has been cast about this timepiece’s authenticity, however.
+In the 1500s, there were three types of these clock watches made: high cylindrical drum watches used on tables or carried in purses, flat cylindrical watches, and spherical drum watches which were worn on chain around the neck – popular from 1580s.

-At this time jewels were used (usually rubies) as bearings within the watch as they helped make the time pieces run more with smoothly.
-This was when pocket watches were fashioned from precious metals such as gold.
+At this time, jewels – usually rubies – were used as bearings within the watch, as they made the time pieces run more smoothly.
+Adding to their value, pocket watches at this time were largely crafted from precious metals such as gold.

-The pocket watch is designed to be carried around in a pocket, usually attached to a watch chain .
-The chain was secured onto a waistcoat, lapel or belt loop which prevented the watches from being dropped.
-Watch chains were often decorated with a pendant which held a coat of arms, along with items such as a winding key, cigar cutter and vesta case.
-If a watch chain was seen to be too cumbersome the pocket watch was often mounted to a leather strap or fob.
-It was just the hour hand that was featured on these early watches; the minute hand wasn’t regularly seen on watches until the late 17th century.
+The natural counterpart to smaller pocket watches is watch chains.
+The chain is secured to a waistcoat, lapel, or belt loop, and the watch is prevented from being dropped.
+Watch chains were often decorated with a pendant which held a coat of arms, along with items such as a winding key, cigar cutter, and vesta case.
+Cumbersome watch chains often featured leather straps and fobs for attaching the pocket watch.
+Only the hour hand was featured on these early watches; the minute hand wasn’t regularly seen on watches until the late 17th century.
 Used by the upper classes and the working classes, pocket watches were an essential tool for all.
-Blacksmiths in particular were fashioning designs for the pocket watch.
+Blacksmiths in particular frequently fashioned designs for the pocket watch.
 These earlier models were mainly made from steel rather than precious metals.

-Pocket watches were the most common watch type in the 16th century until wrist watches took over after World War I. The development of which occurred as pocket watches were impractical for combat, hence the trench watch was born.
-Who was the first to do this is unknown however; the first series of watches that were produced were for the German navy in 1880.
-Brand names we know today such as Omega and Longines produced wrist watches for the military.
-Until the 1930s they were called ‘wristlet’, which was then replaced with the ‘wrist watch’.
+Pocket watches were the most common watch type from the 16th century until wrist watches became more practical in the wake of World War I in the early 20th century.
+The development of wrist watches began from the fact that pocket watches were impractical for combat, indirectly creating the trench watch.
+It is not known who specifically was the first to create the trench watch; the first series of watches that were produced were for the German navy in 1880.
+Until the 1930s, they were called ‘wristlets’, which was later replaced with the name ‘wrist watch’.

 Louise Snowdon – Website Content Contributor / Sales Professional